|

 South Carolina.
 From this point forward North Carolina and South

-Carolina had separate governors and separate state administrations,
+Carolina "officially" had separate governors and separate

-never to look back.
+state administrations, never to look back.

-In South Carolina the last governor appointed by the Lord
+In South Carolina, the last governor appointed by the Lord

 Proprietors ended his term in 1719, whereas the last governor